 International and corporate leadership

 Additionally, Richard was named senior advisor to JPMorgan Chase, where he chaired the "Global Cities Initiative," a joint project of JPMorgan Chase and the Brookings Institution, to help cities more effectively compete in the global economy.
 He also was asked to serve as a Harvard University Institute of Politics Visiting Fellow.
-Currently, Richard serves as a member of the board of directors of The Coca-Cola Company and as a special adviser to the city of Wuhan, China.

 - Public service